InterlaceProject/ASIMDockerEnvironment/README.md

 ./configure
 ```

 This will generate a docker container image called **asim** where all the necessary frameworks are build and prepared for execution of the specifications.
+The ICEF framework as well as the ASIM model specifcations are cloned outside of the container to simplify development.

 ## Execute Specification